uvayankee/elevatormodel/README.md

 envision encapsulating the elevators and the bank and sending messages between them to handle the state.

 I like the central control mechanism of just operating off of the queue.
-The interrupts and call handling deviate from that by forcing the doors open at times rather than adding "open" to the queue.
+The interrupts and call handling deviate from that by forcing the doors open at times rather than adding "open" to the front of the queue.
 I also like the fault tolerance on going up or down, whereby the doors are always checked closed before movement.
 I do not like most of the logic design inside the functions, as they feel too wordy.
+(I have refactored this logic a little bit now, and it feels better, if not great.)

 And while kicking the Elevator class itself into a thread allowed me to better mimic its real world usage, it made the other functions become less directly testable, which is something I would prefer to refactor back out.

 Other things of note: When you review the commit log (which you should - I left some dummies in there), my first commit was to build up a pipeline.
 While this has no "production" endpoint, "The pipeline to production is feature 0" is a